The priority date is one of the most significant, though not well understood, concepts in green card cases.

-When the petition is approved, the immigrant is given a priority date.
+When the petition is approved, the immigrant is provided a priority date.

 Priority dates set the place in line of family preference beneficiaries for immigrant visas.